vincentdebakker/CRISPRi-seq/README.md

 ## Input
 Parameter | Description
 --- | ---
 `fd` | character.
-Path to directory containing the file function_sgRNAefficiencyMC.R.
+Path to directory containing the file **function_sgRNAefficiencyMC.R**.
 Default: local R home directory.
 `path_ncbi_downloads` | character.
 Path to directory where downloaded files from NCBI should be stored.
 Default: `fd`.
 `sgRNA_file` | character.
 Path to the .csv file containing the sgRNA information.
 This file should strictly have no header and two columns, separated by a comma, containing the sgRNA names and sequences without PAM, respectively.
-Default is the example .csv file with the sgRNA library of Liu _et al._ (2020), saved in the `fd` folder: `paste0(fd, "/sgRNA-library_spn-D39V.csv")`.
+Default is the example file **sgRNA-library_spn-D39V.csv** with the sgRNA library of Liu _et al._ (2020), saved in the `fd` folder: `paste0(fd, "/sgRNA-library_spn-D39V.csv")`.
 `accession_nr` | character.
 NCBI assembly accession number of genome for which to evaluate sgRNAs.
 Default is _S. pneumoniae_ D39V: `"GCA_003003495.1"`.
 `out_path` | character.
 Output will be written here.
 Also passed to the `outfile` argument of `sgRNAefficiencyMC()`.
 Default: `fd`.
 `max_mismatch` | integer.
 Maximum number of mismatches allowed between sgRNA spacer and binding site when searching for binding sites on the genome.
 Passed as `max.mismatch` argument to `sgRNAefficiencyMC()`.
 Default: `8`.